questdb/questdb.io/docs/__guidelines/template/function.md

 sidebar_label: Function
 ---

-Function reference pages list several functions.
+Function reference pages list one or several (when closely related to each other) functions.
 For this reason, it the section should start with a short paragraph describing the class of functions described in this page and what they are used for.
 They should also be listed at the top so users can find them easily.

 | Function                            | One liner description                      |
 | ----------------------------------- | ------------------------------------------ |